Art & Design

 This park sits on the site of what was once Kubota Castle, which was destroyed in a fire in the 19th century.
 Today only a guard post remains.

 With an avenue lined by some 800 cherry trees, this park is particularly popular in the spring when they are in full bloom.
 Enjoy walking amid the foliage or climb up the turret for a bird's-eye view during the daytime.

-The park is closed from December to March.
+The toll parking lot is closed during the Cherry Blossom Festival and also from December to March.

 * The information on this page may be subject to change due to COVID-19.